Project Vietnam 2014

 For the children living in the shelter, we aim to bring out the best potential in them by connecting and motivating them on a personal level.
 Through multiple approaches, from camping to community service activities, we hope to nurture in them the firm belief that they have the capacities to pursue their dreams and succeed in life just like anyone else.

 For the high school students in Vietnam and Cambodia, we look forward to building a platform where students from both countries can be empowered to become social change agents and inspired to enhance cross-nation collaboration.
-Under close guidance of the mentor team and through a variety of leadership workshops, as well as interactions with the children living in the shelter, the high school students are encouraged to leave the project feeling confident in their ability to step up and take action for their causes.
+Under the close guidance of the mentor team and through a variety of leadership workshops, as well as interactions with the children living in the shelter, the high school students are encouraged to leave the project feeling confident in their ability to step up and take action for their causes.
 What is more, in an attempt to sustain the project’s outcomes, by the end of PV14, a Cambodian student will be paired up with a Vietnamese student to come up with a proposal for Project Cambodia 2015 and submit to SEALNet for approval.
 After going through the evaluation process, the winning team will have the chance to execute their plan and lead a project in Cambodia in the summer of 2015.

 – Children in care shelters: Ho Chi Minh City has a number of shelters that take care of children who fall victim to poverty and/or violence.
 However, due to lack of funding, well-trained staff and facilities, the majority of these shelters are unable to provide enough attention to facilitate the children’s development.
 As a result, although they have a place to live and a school to go to, many of the children in care shelters are still subject to feeling ignored and left behind in society.
 This results in the children having a lack of focus on school and thus, holding onto a bleaker view of their future.

 – Vietnamese and Cambodian high school students: The academically intense life at high schools in Vietnam and Cambodia makes it hard for students to pursue non-academic interests.
-The majority of Vietnamese and Cambodian students cannot afford time to participate in extracurricular activities, thus are prone to a lack of soft skills and of social engagement.
+The majority of Vietnamese and Cambodian students cannot afford the time to participate in extracurricular activities, thus are prone to a lack of soft skills and of social engagement.
 Another aspect is that a number of students in SEA countries still do not quite grasp the benefits and spirit of volunteerism and community service.

 For the children living in shelters: